utk2103/quater/README.md

 The goal is simple: make the backend usable by humans and operable by AI agents, without losing safety, structure, or ownership of the application logic.

-Quater is not trying to replace Django/FastAPI/Flask, ship an ORM, or hide your architecture behind a large dependency graph.
-It focuses on the parts this new backend model
-needs: typed handlers, explicit auth boundaries, AI-readable metadata, operator-friendly actions, generated docs, and a small request path.

 ## Highlights

 - One view serves HTTP, MCP, and CLI.
 You annotate the route once and all three entry points share the same logic, auth, and validation.